Maintenance Notice

 Conclusions:

-We identified a version of the Color Shapes task that is ideal for smartphone-based, repeated cognitive assessments in real-world settings, especially when the resulting data are analyzed through computational cognitive modeling.
-Our proposed approach can advance the development of tools and programs for an efficient and effective early detection and monitoring of early risk for Alzheimer’s disease.
-Clinical Trial: N/A
+We identified a version of the Color Shapes task that is optimal for smartphone-based cognitive assessments in real-world settings when data to be analyzed through computational cognitive modeling.
+Our proposed approach can advance the development of tools for an efficient and effective early detection and monitoring of early risk for Alzheimer’s disease.
+Clinical Trial: Not applicable.

 Citation